feder-lang/feder-ref/src/syntax_traits.md

 Where: *implements* are traits, the trait implements, too.
 A trait only has declared virtual functions.
 A class instance can be casted to a trait instance implemented by the class.
+A trait instance can be cast back.
+Functions mustn't be private.

 In *implements* a trait must only be referenced one time directly.